Buxom Blonde Abby Dowse Tugs At Her See-Through Lingerie While Flaunting Her Hard Body

-Abby Dowse gave her over 1.4 million Instagram followers a treat in the early morning hours on Thursday as she posed in a some racy lingerie, which is a bit of a different look than her usual bikini-clad image.
+Abby Dowse gave her 1.4 million-plus Instagram followers a treat in the early morning hours on Thursday as she posed in a some racy lingerie, which is a bit of a different look than her usual bikini-clad image.

-In her latest social media update, Abby is seen standing in front of a white wall and a gray couch as she sports nothing but some see-through, blue lingerie.
-The blonde bombshell stunned in the lacy bra and matching panties as she looped her fingers through the bands of the underwear and gave them a tug.
+In her latest social media update, Abby was seen standing in front of a white wall and a gray couch as she sported nothing but some see-through, blue lingerie.
+The blond bombshell stunned in the lacy bra and matching panties as she looped her fingers through the bands of the underwear and gave them a tug.

-Abby’s long, blonde hair was parted down the middle and styled in straight strands that fell down her back and cascaded over her shoulders.
-In the caption of the post the model asked her followers if they liked her straight hair.
+Abby’s long hair was parted down the middle and styled in straight strands that fell down her back and cascaded over her shoulders.
+In the caption of the post, the model asked her followers if they liked her straight hair.

 Abby rocked a full face of makeup for the snap, which included defined eyebrows, long lashes, and pink eye shadow.
 She also added pink blush on her cheeks, a shimmering highlighter on her face, and a light pink color on her plump lips.
-Dowse completed the look with a deep tan all over her body, and accessorized with two gold chains and pendants around her neck, as well as a gold bracelet on her wrist.
+Abby completed the look with a deep tan all over her body, and accessorized with two gold chains and pendants around her neck, as well as a gold bracelet on her wrist.

 Of course, Abby’s fans went wild for the sexy lingerie shot, which earned the model over 19,000 likes and more than 600 comments within the first four hours after it was posted.